MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 ## Using hybrid Modern Authentication with Outlook for iOS and Android

-Customer on premise Customer when using Exchange server on TCP 443 should whitelist the below IP ranges
+If you are an on-premises customer using Exchange server on TCP 443, please whitelist the following IP ranges:

  <BR> ```52.125.128.0/20``` <BR> ```52.127.96.0/23``` <BR>